PAWPALS/Paw-Pals/README.md

 `user_id:` Must provide the users id.

-Will return all of a specific users pets with their associated user id, pet id, name, breed, description and current status.
+Will return all of a specific users pets with their associated user id, pet id, name, breed, description and current status(present:).

 #### Response:
-If query was successful, you should receive status code 202 and ...
+If the query was successful, you should receive status code 202 and ...

 ```json
 {